Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 The Heart of This Course

 This course explores the Bean Chaointe—the Keening Woman of Ireland—who stood at the threshold between worlds, keening for the dead and for the living alike.
 Through her, we encounter a way of giving voice to sorrow, rage, love, and all that cannot be spoken.
-This is a journey of soul and spirit, where poetry, the Irish language, myth, and folklore are interwoven with Jungian psychology and psychotherapy into a deeply visceral exploration of grief and loss.
-Here, we consider how ritual and ancestral wisdom might support and guide us in meeting grief, loss, and the thresholds of transition.
-This course offers a space for reflection, cultural exploration, and embodied engagement with these traditions.
+This is a journey of soul and spirit, where poetry, Sean-nós (“old style”) song, the Irish language, myth, and folklore are interwoven with Jungian psychology and psychotherapy in a deeply visceral exploration of grief and mourning.
+Together, we explore how ritual, ancestral memory, and embodied expression may help us meet the profound crossings of life with greater meaning and presence.

 Themes We Explore Together